 Videos are not available to watch offline

 The Watercolor Subscription Box from Let’s Make Art takes a different approach to watercolor learning.
-Like other craft subscription boxes, this option takes the guesswork out of exploring watercolor and delivers supplies to your door each month for about $45.
+Like other craft subscription boxes, this option takes the guesswork out of exploring watercolor and delivers supplies to your door each month for about $38 per month ($45 if you just want to sign up for one month first).
 You’ll receive the supplies needed to complete four watercolor projects each month: eight sheets of watercolor paper, enough paint to complete each project twice, step-by-step instructions, and a project reference card.
 Every week of the month, a video tutorial for each project is released.

 Take note that you will need to buy a few essential supplies separately, including paintbrushes and a palette.
 Let’s Make Art replenishes your art stash to complete each month’s projects, rather than filling your kit with supplies you might not need or want.
 You can easily add brushes and other starter supplies from the site’s online store and have them shipped with your box.